wkhere/stackless/Doc/library/threading.rst

 waiting until some other thread calls :meth:`release`.

-.. class:: Semaphore([value])
+.. class:: Semaphore(value=1)

    The optional argument gives the initial *value* for the internal counter; it defaults to ``1``.
 If the *value* given is less than 0, :exc:`ValueError` is raised.

-.. method:: Semaphore.acquire([blocking])
+   .. method:: acquire(blocking=True, timeout=None)

       Acquire a semaphore.

       When invoked without arguments: if the internal counter is larger than zero on entry, decrement it by one and return immediately.
 If it is zero on entry, block, waiting until some other thread has called :meth:`release` to make it larger than zero.
 This is done with proper interlocking so that if multiple :meth:`acquire` calls are blocked, :meth:`release` will wake exactly one of them up.
 The implementation may pick one at random, so the order in which blocked threads are awakened should not be relied on.
-There is no return value in this case.

-   When invoked with *blocking* set to true, do the same thing as when called without arguments, and return true.
+Returns true (or blocks indefinitely).

       When invoked with *blocking* set to false, do not block.
 If a call without an argument would block, return false immediately; otherwise, do the same thing as when called without arguments, and return true.

+      When invoked with a *timeout* other than None, it will block for at most *timeout* seconds.
+If acquire does not complete successfully in that interval, return false.
+Return true otherwise.

+      .. versionchanged:: 3.2
+         The *timeout* parameter is new.

-.. method:: Semaphore.release()
+   .. method:: release()

       Release a semaphore, incrementing the internal counter by one.
 When it was zero on entry and another thread is waiting for it to become larger than zero again, wake up that thread.

 .. _semaphore-examples: